Research Administration Policies

 It is the responsibility of the Principal Investigator or Budget Administrator (or their authorized delegates) to ensure that the amount of salaries charged to a particular cost collector is appropriate given effort expended and the specific terms and conditions of the grant or contract.

 The Budget Executive, Budget Administrator or Principal Investigator or their authorized delegates shall review monthly salary clearing cost center vouchers for each account within the month following the pay date.
 If the effort distribution is not correct, the person reviewing the voucher must report the corrections by means of a memo, an email, or a notation on the report for the Labor Distribution Planner.

 See Procedure CR2015 for additional information and detailed guidance.

 Fringe benefits are an allowable cost for federal sponsored award.
 Penn State has fringe benefit rates approved by ONR/DCAA, which are charged based on the direct salaries paid on a sponsored awards (federal or non-federal).
 These rates capture the costs related to benefits including health insurance and pensions.
-Any costs which are included in the fringe benefit rates are NOT permitted as direct costs to a sponsored award.
+Any individual categories of costs included in the fringe benefit rates are NOT permitted as direct costs to a sponsored award.